Metal Works '73–'93

-Metal Works is a compilation album by English heavy metal band Judas Priest, released in 1993.
+Metal Works is a compilation album by English heavy metal band Judas Priest, released in April 1993.
 A remastered edition was released in 2001, with the same track listing.

 All material was previously available.
 All albums to that date are represented with the exception of their debut, Rocka Rolla, although a live version of "Victim of Changes" (from Unleashed in the East, with what appears to be an American sounding audience dubbed on at the end, instead of the familiar Japanese one from the album version) is used rather than the studio version on Sad Wings of Destiny.
 This is because the band no longer owns the rights to their first two albums.

 The band selected the tracks themselves, and made comments in the sleeve-notes.

 As an album it showcases versatility of their musical career.
-This album also brought Rob Halford back into the fold for a short while following his departure from the band due to internal tensions.
+This project also brought Rob Halford back into the fold for a short while, contributing to the promotion for the album, following his departure from the band in 1992 due to internal tensions.